Lauraff/labs_BRUNO_FLAQUER/03_storage_BRUNO_FLAQUER/README.md

 ## Introduction

-The objective of this lab is to discover the storage of data by using leveDB as well as how to test our code with postman.
+The objective of this lab is to discover the storage of data by using levelDB as well as how to test our code with postman.

 ## Installation instructions